-Dumb me, I didn’t think to snap a photo to show you the “Before” until that mess was halfway through cleaning itself.
-Here is a semi-Before and After comparison.
+Dumb me, I didn’t think to snap a photo to show you the “before” until that mess was halfway through cleaning itself.
+Here is a semi-before and after comparison.

 There are multiple ways to deal with this kind of kitchen challenge—most of which will work to some degree, eventually.
-But as far as I am concerned, there is only one method that is totally amazing because it’s pretty much automatic and works in an hour—more or less—depending on the severity of the situation.
+But as far as I am concerned, there is only one method that is totally amazing because it’s pretty much automatic and works all by itself in an hour—more or less—depending on the severity of the situation.

-The directive is to fill the vessel with water, dump in a 1/2 cup or so of baking soda, heat to boiling and then allow to simmer for a while.
+The directive is to fill the vessel with water, dump in a 1/2 cup or so of baking soda, heat to boiling, and then allow to simmer for a while.
 This will definitely loosen the mess.
 But this must be followed with a lot of elbow grease to scrub (and scrub) away the final remains.